flying-monkey222/reproducible-research_homework/README.md

   - α = e<sup>7.0748</sup>) ≈ 1178.84 so **α ≈ 1178.84**
   - p-value = .228 x 10<sup>-10</sup>, so statistically significant

+Comparison of my values to Table 2:
+-   In table 2 **β = 1.52** (95% CI: 1.16–1.87)
+-   In table 2 **α = 1182** (95% CI: 246–5,675).
+-   The calculated β and α match the reported values from the paper within their respective confidence intervals.

 ## Instructions